-Typically, a pressure transmitter’s specifications include several accuracy components that need to be taken into account when considering the total accuracy.
+Typically, a pressure transmitter’s specifications include several accuracy components that must be considered when considering the total accuracy.
 The transmitter’s accuracy affects the accuracy of your calibration equipment.
-The calibrator should be more accurate than the transmitter you calibrate with it, but the accuracy ration between the two have varied opinions.
+The calibrator should be more accurate than the transmitter you calibrate with it.
+Still, the accuracy ratio between the two have varied opinions.

 The accuracy components are broken down into several categories.
-The reason it is critical to look at these components is to understand the different things that have an effect on the total accuracy you can expect in practice.
+It is critical to look at these components to understand the different things that affect the total accuracy you can expect in practice.

-Reference accuracy is a baseline accuracy specification that does not include process effect that can contribute to transmitter errors such as temperature and static pressure effects.
+Reference accuracy is a baseline accuracy specification that does not include process effects that can contribute to transmitter errors, such as temperature and static pressure effects.
 The reference accuracy is established under reference conditions.

-Many times, the best reference accuracy is valid only for certain pressure ranges, not for all the ranges available.
-Also, it may vary on the pressure type, an absolute range may be different than a gauge range.
-You need to be sure that you know what the accuracy is for the exact pressure ranges/models that you are using.
+The best reference accuracy is often valid only for specific pressure ranges, not all available ranges.
+Also, it may vary on the pressure type, and an absolute content may differ from a gauge range.
+It would help if you knew the accuracy of the exact pressure ranges/models you use.

-Re-ranging an instrument means to set the lower and upper range values so it responds with the desired sensitivity to changes in input.
+Re-ranging an instrument to set the lower and upper range values responds with the desired sensitivity to changes in input.
 Often you can re-range a transmitter with a turndown ratio of 100:1 or even more.
-Accuracy specifications are commonly given to the full range, or with a limited turndown ration.
+Accuracy specifications are commonly given to the full range or with a limited turndown ratio.

 Differential pressure transmitters can be used under static line pressure conditions.
 This means that both inputs have a certain pressure, and the transmitter is measuring the difference between the two inputs.

-Compared to a gauge transmitter that is measuring pressure against the atmospheric pressure or an absolute transmitter that measures pressure against full vacuum.
+Compared to a gauge transmitter measuring pressure against the atmospheric pressure or an absolute transmitter that measures pressure against a complete vacuum.

 Long Term Stability

 All measurement devices will slowly lose their accuracy over time.
-Some pressure transmitters have 1-year stability specified while some have a 5 or 10-year specification.
+Some pressure transmitters have one-year stability specified, while some have a five or 10-year specification.
 Depending on how often you re-calibrate your pressure transmitters, you should consider the long-term stability effect, as the transmitter may drift that much before the next calibration.

 The mounting position typically has some effect on the accuracy of the pressure transmitter.
 Most pressure transmitters have a specification for the mounting position.
-The orientation should be considered if you first calibrate the transmitter and then install it into the process, or if you remove the transmitter from the process for recalibration.
+The orientation should be considered if you calibrate the transmitter and then install it into the process or remove it from the process for recalibration.

 Many pressure transmitters have a specification for the effect of vibration.
-This needs to be considered only if the transmitter is installed in a vibrating location.
+This must be considered only if the transmitter is installed in a vibrating location.

-Some transmitters have some kind of “total accuracy” specification that includes several of the common accuracy components.
-These other components can include reference accuracy, the ambient temperature effect, and static line pressure effect.
-This kind of total accuracy has a more user-friendly value as it gets closer to the real accuracy you can expect from a transmitter.
+Some transmitters have some “total accuracy” specification that includes several standard accuracy components.
+These other components include reference accuracy, the ambient temperature effect, and the static line pressure effect.
+This kind of total accuracy has a more user-friendly value as it gets closer to the factual accuracy you can expect from a transmitter.

-When a pressure transmitter is used in a process to measure pressure, there is a big risk that the transmitter’s membrane gets contaminated by the pressure media or some dirt.
-This kind of contamination can have a huge effect on the transmitter’s accuracy.
+When a pressure transmitter is used to measure pressure, there is a significant risk that the transmitter’s membrane gets contaminated by the pressure media or some dirt.
+This kind of contamination can substantially affect the transmitter’s accuracy.
 In addition to the transmitter’s long-term drift specification, this should be considered in the risk analysis.